-When determining if solar is right for your home the first factor to consider is the orientation of your roof, or more simply in which direction the majority of your roof faces.
-When it comes to mounting solar panels on your roof a southern oriented roof is the most ideal due to the fact that a south roof receives the highest intensity of solar radiation.
-That being said, while a south facing roof is most optimal for solar panels, east and west roofs are also potential candidates for solar panels.
-Even though east and west roofs do not receive as much solar radiation as southern facing roofs they still have the potential to harness enough energy to be worth the investment.
+When determining if solar is right for your home, the first factor to consider is the orientation of your roof, or more simply in which direction the majority of your roof faces.
+When it comes to mounting solar panels on your roof, a southern-oriented roof is the most ideal due to the fact that a south roof receives the highest intensity of solar radiation.
+That being said, while a south-facing roof is most optimal for solar panels, east and west roofs are also potential candidates.
+Even though east and west facing roofs do not receive as much solar radiation as southern facing roofs, they still have the potential to harness enough energy to be worth the investment.

 Roof Size Plays a Part in Solar System Efficiency